New year, big wellness trends! Keep scrolling to see what’s expected to get the most buzz in 2020.

 Beet chips, banana chips and chickpea puffs are some fun new options that can appeal to both kids and adults.

 While probiotics has been a health trend for quite some time, prebiotics is moving closer to the spotlight.
 By definition, prebiotics are “non-digestible food ingredients that promote the growth of beneficial microorganisms in the intestines.”
-Prebiotic foods, like Jerusalem artichokes, dandelion greens, garlic and onions, help feed probiotics.
+Prebiotic foods, like Jerusalem artichokes, dandelion greens (read more about dandelion health benefits), garlic and onions, help feed probiotics.
 This makes probiotics and prebiotics equally important In establishing a healthy balance of good bacteria.

 No surprise here!
 Ingestible collagen, which helps support healthy hair, skin, nails and joints** is only going to get bigger and better in the coming year.
 Having already launched Collagen Water™ and Collagen Bars™ (plus, our best-selling Blueberry Moon Milk Collagen Latte™), Vital Proteins will have a lot more innovative ideas coming your way very soon.
 Stay tuned!